MonetDBSolutions/squll/README.md

 pip install --user psycopg2-binary
 ```

-Note, the IP address for the server should be configured in app/config.py
-and in the scalpel.conf file.
-The default is the localhost.

 ## Usage
 The driver program reads a configuration file from the directory in which
 it is started.
 A sample is included for inspiration.
 Make sure that the